-For anyone looking for cabins for rent where you can escape the city to reconnect with nature, then these cosy cabins offer everything you’ll need for a weekend getaway.
+For anyone looking for cabins for rent where you can escape the city to reconnect with nature, then these secluded cabins offer everything you’ll need for a weekend getaway.

-Located in Kurrajong in the Blue Mountains, these rustic cabins are equipped with all the essentials, plus a few added luxuries to make your stay extra comfy.
+Located in Kurrajong in the Blue Mountains, the property is equipped with all the essentials, plus a few added luxuries to make your stay extra cosy.
 You’ll be mesmerised by the warmth and gentle flicker of your own fireplace (firewood included), or immerse in a relaxing, lavender-salt bath by candlelight.
 The place is pet-friendly, so your furry friend can join you for a weekend in the bush.

 For a bit of adventure, you’ll want to explore the local Bilpin village where you can dine at quaint restaurants serving farm-fresh produce from local suppliers, pick your own apples right from the orchard, or go hiking on one of the many wilderness trails offering glimpses across the famous Blue Mountains National Park.

 Nashdale Lane is home to two luxury glamping style cabins, nestled within the wines on the 60 acres of their award-winning vineyard, but the Scandinavian-inspired cabin “Kalmte” gets our vote for ultimate cosy winter retreat.